Gervi Héra Vitr is a home school in a community of homeschoolers.

 Often attributed to.

-1. Personally and physically experience dependence on oneself, through decisions and consequences of their own actions.
+1. Personally experiencing dependence on oneself, through decisions and consequences of their own actions; incrementally and introspectively.

-2. Be fully and irreversibly immersed into real adult life interactions and shenanigans.
+2. Being fully immersed into real adult life interactions, business dealings, and shenanigans: for example, consequence of losing customers.

-3. Be explicitly shown all aspects of current environment from extreme poverty to extreme wealth.
+3. Being explicitly shown all aspects of the current environment from extreme poverty to extreme wealth: deep understanding of how groups of Americans live.

-4. Rigorously introduced to concrete knowledge and given hands-on practice to navigate:
+4. Being rigorously introduced to concrete knowledge and given hands-on practice to navigate:

-• financial, business, commerce and marketing barriers (i.e, assets versus liabilities, role of money);
+• financial, business, and marketing barriers (i.e., assets, liabilities, capital vs. money);

-• personal and collective health and safety barriers (i.e, nutrition, diseases, accidents, and illnesses).
+• personal and collective health and safety barriers (i.e., nutrition, accidents, and illnesses).

-It is parents' sacred duty to safely, progressively, and iteratively immerse children into the real world.
-To help children attain equality with their parents and surpass them before they are old enough to become parents.
+— To help children achieve equality with their parents and surpass them before they are old enough to become parents themselves.

 Contact & Collaboration

-If you’re a fellow homeschool educator, researcher, mentor, or reviewer interested in this work, please see the contact page or reach out directly via the information provided there.
+If you’re a fellow homeschooler, researcher, mentor, or parent interested in developmental work, please see the contact page or reach out directly to DaiDai on GitHub.
 We welcome dialogue, exchange of curriculum materials, and mutual mentorship partnerships with other homeschooling families.

 On Methodology